Rochester Hills MI Paternity Lawyer

 Once paternity is established, the court must terminate the father’s parental rights before the adoption can happen.
 If the mother of your child is threatening to give the baby away for adoption, a Michigan paternity lawyer can stop the process from moving forward.

 Whether you’re a father who wants to establish his legal rights or a mother who wants to ensure her child is cared for, we can help.
-Contact a Richland Hills paternity lawyer at Sumner & Associates today.
+Contact a Rochester Hills paternity lawyer at Sumner & Associates today.